Updated on: October 7, 2024

 Do I really need an antivirus for my family?

-Yes — an antivirus is essential for protecting a device from malware, and families also have their own unique online security needs.
+Yes — an antivirus is essential for protecting a device from malware.
+However, the specific needs of your family should inform your choice.
 The best family antiviruses offer protections like parental controls, home Wi-Fi network scans, and even system optimization tools to help keep all of your family’s devices high-functioning, healthy, and secure.

 Are there any free antiviruses for families?